 Top 5 Classic Thanksgiving Day Movies

 As we prepare for another Thanksgiving I was feeling nostalgic.
-I was thinking about the days when after my family finished Thanksgiving dinner and before the afternoon football game came on, you only had a few channels on TV to choose from.
+I was thinking about the days when after my family and I finished Thanksgiving dinner and before the afternoon football game came on, you only had a few channels on TV to choose from.
 While it seems archaic nowadays, the movies that were broadcast on Thanksgiving Day were so special to watch because it was the single time of the year that they were actually shown on TV, before video and well before dvds or Netflix.
 Here’s a list of the top 5 Classic Thanksgiving Day Movies.
 Enjoy the trip down memory lane!

 A Charlie Brown Thanksgiving – 1973

 Ok, I may have cheated on this one.
 It may not have always been broadcast ON Thanksgiving day BUT you can’t enjoy Thanksgiving without adding the loveable Chuck to any list.
 You rooted every year for Charlie Brown to kick that football out of Lucy’s hands and every single year he missed.